kg583/5MAT/6MAT/README.md

 }
 ```

 An `OVER` instruction may be included as the first clause (see below).
+Each clause, including `OVER`, acts a buffer block.

 #### `OVER +P = 0, +O = 72 { ... }`
-Create a temporary tape "buffer" by executing the block.
+Create a buffer by executing the block.
 If the output of the containing `JUST` instruction exceeds `O-P` characters, this buffer is printed *before* the justified content.
 Otherwise, it is discarded.

 Since the block is always executed, breaking out of it cancels the entirety of the containing `JUST` instruction.
 Tape pointer movement is not undone.